-Downstream view of the Tehri Dam and of parts of its hydro power house (India)
+Photos of the Tehri Dam and Reservoir (India)

-The Tehri Dam was (and still is) a very controversial project, as it flooded a valley resulting in the destruction of numerous villages and a town (Tehri), and forced the relocation of about 100,000 people in the Bhagirathi Valley, one of the headstreams of the Ganges river.
+The Tehri Dam was (and still is) a very controversial project, as the flooding of the upstream valleys resulted in the destruction of numerous villages and a town (Tehri) that are now submerged, and forced the relocation of about 100,000 people.

 The Tehri Dam is the tallest dam in India and one of the tallest in the world.
 The dam is a 260.5 metres (855 ft) high rock and earth-fill embankment dam.
 Its length is 575 metres (1,886 ft), crest width 20 metres (66 ft), and base width 1,128 metres (3,701 ft).
 The dam creates a reservoir of 4.0 cubic kilometres (3,200,000 acre·ft) with a surface area of 52 square kilometres (20 sq mi).

 Since 2005, filling of the reservoir has led to the reduced flow of Bhagirathi water from the normal 1,000 cubic feet per second (28 m3/s) to a mere 200 cubic feet per second (5.7 m3/s).
 This reduction has been central to local protest against the dam, since the Bhagirathi is considered part of the sacred Ganges whose waters are crucial to Hindu beliefs.

 For more info about the Tehri Dam, read en.wikipedia.org/wiki/Tehri_Dam .

 The highlight if this trip was the Maha Kumba Mela Hindu Festival, the largest human gathering on earth, which happens once every 12 years.

 Other regions visited include the springs of the Ganges river, Varanasi, the Konark sun temple.